Suchwinder/Blitz/README.md

     $ python -m venv venv
     ```

-6. Then navigate to the parent director using `cd ..` the file path should now be `Blitz/back_end` and now you can activate the virtual environment
+6. Now you can activate the virtual environment

     Mac/Linux:
     ```